Manoel Theatre: Present day

-Today, Teatru Manoel continues to put up a broad variety of theatrical productions in both English and Maltese, opera, musical recitals (including lunchtime recitals in Sala Isouard), poetry recitals, dramatic readings, and an annual Christmas pantomime, produced by the Malta Amateur Dramatic Club.
-Management of the theatre is currently entrusted to Acting-CEO Edward Zammit, until a new Artistic Director has been chosen.
-The Board is made up of Chairman Dr. Michael Grech, Deputy Chairman Anita Aloisio, and Board Members Carmel Farrugia, Lilian Pace Vassallo, Dr. Zaid Teebi, Victor Spiteri, Julian Guillaumier, Mario Caruana, Jurgen Briffa, John Schembri and Luke Cassar.
+Today, Teatru Manoel continues to put on a broad variety of theatrical productions in both English and Maltese, opera, musical recitals (including lunchtime recitals in Sala Isouard), poetry recitals, dramatic readings, and an annual Christmas pantomime, produced by the Malta Amateur Dramatic Club.
+Management of the theatre is currently entrusted to Acting-CEO Edward Zammit, until a new artistic director has been chosen.

+The board is chaired by Dr. Michael Grech.
 Many productions are regularly presented, both by local talent and international stars, and the theatre has been a source for the cultural appreciation of the arts in Malta.
 Since 1960, it has had an official Management Committee and is no longer rented out for whole seasons to impresarios as in the past.
 The theatre's musical programmes retain some variety, but the main emphasis during recent decades has been on instrumental music.

 The theatre is listed on the National Inventory of the Cultural Property of the Maltese Islands.